anaibol/awesome-serverless/README.md

  * [Backendless](https://backendless.com/) Realtime database, authentication, hosting.
  * [Stamplay](https://stamplay.com/) Forget about complex infrastructure.
 The most advanced platform for building up your apps one brick at a time.
  * [Kinvey](http://www.kinvey.com/) Build your digital business faster with mobile Backend as a Service.
+ * [Syncano](https://syncano.io/) An all-in-one platform to create realtime apps without a server.

 ### Hosting and code execution in the cloud
 * [Amazon Lamda](https://aws.amazon.com/lambda/) Run code without thinking about servers.
 Pay for only the compute time you consume.